Macarthur Astronomical Society: Journal

 The Society's journal "Prime Focus" was published monthly, for the benefit of members, between 1996 and 2012.
 Initially the publication was a printed edition but since 2009 it was distributed electronically.
 In 2011, the first colour editions were published and printed copies became available again.
 The journal ceased in October 2012 but resumed for a brief period in 2020.

 Publications

 The Society has published two DVDs, "magnitude" and "magnitude II", both containing the best astro-images taken by its members.

 Authors

-The Society has the following authors of astronomy books within its ranks.
+The Society has had the following authors of astronomy books within its ranks.